taka-wang/gocron/README.md

 }

-// Emergency schedules a new emergency job in the default scheduler func Emergency() *Job {
+// Emergency schedules a new emergency job in the default scheduler
+// i.e. add a one-time job to the scheduler and execute it immediately. func Emergency() *Job {
 	return defaultScheduler.Emergency()
 }

-// RunPending Runs all of the jobs that are scheduled to run func RunPending() {
+// RunPending Runs all of the jobs that are scheduled to run
+// Note! you should call 'Start()' instead of this function directly. func RunPending() {
 	defaultScheduler.RunPending()
 }

 // RunAll runs all jobs of the regardless if they are scheduled to run or not.
 // i.e., runs all jobs immediately
-func RunAll() {
+// Note! you should call 'Start()' instead of this function directly. func RunAll() {
 	defaultScheduler.RunAll()
 }

-// RunAllWithDelay runs all of the jobs with a delay between each of them func RunAllWithDelay(d time.Duration) {
+// RunAllWithDelay runs all of the jobs with a delay between each of them
+// Note! you should call 'Start()' instead of this function directly. func RunAllWithDelay(d time.Duration) {
 	defaultScheduler.RunAllWithDelay(d)
 }